tadeuszwojcik/win-notify/README.md

 [Check out API section](#toasts-notifications) to learn more about details.

-## API
+# API
-### Tile updates
+## Tile updates
 #### `winNotify.viaTileUpdate(templatesDefinitions, [optional] options)`
-Updates live tile with new content defined in templates definition.
+Updates live tile with new content defined in templates definitions.
 ##### templatesDefinitions
 It's an object with following structure: